How to Successfully Contest a Will and Win: A Comprehensive Guide

 It is also important to seek a lawyer’s help to interpret the terms of the will or trust to determine whether a no-contest clause has been built into the document.
 While no-contest clauses can be difficult to enforce in court, there is always the possibility that you could lose your contest, and by extension, your inheritance as a result of contesting a will or trust with a no-contest clause.
 Just consider the example of these beneficiaries who forfeited $10 million for bringing a contest without having a valid reason for doing so.
 Even defending a contest should be done carefully, because even that can trigger enforcement of a no-contest clause.
 A trained attorney can help you evaluate the risk involved in contesting or defending a will or trust with a no-contest clause. - Work with your lawyer to draft a petition detailing the reasons why the will or trust at issue should be voided and file that petition with the appropriate probate court.

-This is the step where your lawyer will use any relevant background information, evidence or testimony you have provided to support your claim to write a petition to provide to the probate court.
+This is the step where your lawyer will use any relevant background information, evidence or testimony you have provided to support your claim to write a petition to file with the probate court.
 With wills, the probate court to which your petition will be submitted is generally in the county where the decedent died.
 With trusts, the petition will generally be submitted to the probate court in the county where the trustee is administering the trust, also known as the “principal place of trust administration.” - If the other parties involved are amenable, try to arrange a mediation with help from your lawyer to try to resolve the will or trust dispute prior to trial.

 How Hard Is It to Contest a Will or Trust?